210119-java-enterprise/aftermath_p1/README.md

 3. @Table - Database table
 4. @Attr - Table column/attribute

 You will annotate your fields and methods in your POJOs/Java Beans based on what they represent in the database.
+Make sure that you are using traditional getters and setters for your POJOs in order to integrate with Aftermath correctly.
 All the annotations have a name parameter so that you can mirror the name that is in the database.
-For instance, if you type @PK(name = "accountId"), this tells Aftermath that the annotated member is associated with an accountId that exists on your database.
+For instance, if you type @PK(columnName = "accountId"), this tells Aftermath that the annotated member is associated with an accountId that exists on your database.
 After the creation of your POJOs/Java Beans, add the class representation of your models in MetaSchemaBuilder, like this:

 ```java
 MetaSchemaBuilder.addModel(yourModelInstance.class);